Slow persuasion: Model

-In static persuasion, the principal flexibly provides information once and for all---she is not restricted to do it gradually.
-If the principal induces belief $p$, then the agent takes an action $A(p)$ that maximises $f_{\textsl{a}}(\cdot,p)$, giving the principal a payoff of $u(p) \coloneqq f_{\textsl{P}}( A(p), p )$.
-Assume that the agent breaks ties such that $u$ is upper semi-continuous. \footnote{Without this assumption, an optimal policy need not exist.}
+In unconstrained persuasion, the sender flexibly provides information once and for all, with no graduality constraint.
+If the sender induces belief $p$, then the decision-maker takes an action $A(p)$ that maximises $f_{\textsl{D}}(\cdot,p)$, giving the sender a payoff of $u(p) \coloneqq f_{\textsl{S}}( A(p), p )$.
+Assume that the decision-maker breaks ties such that $u$ is upper semi-continuous. \footnote{Without this assumption, an optimal policy may fail to exist.}

 \textcite{KamenicaGentzkow2011} studied this model, and showed the following.
-The principal is able to induce all and only distributions of beliefs whose mean is $p_0$ (`splits' of the prior).
-The principal's value at prior $p_0$ is $(\cav u)(p_0)$, where $\cav u$ is the concave envelope of $u$ (the smallest concave function that majorises $u$).
-The principal has an optimal policy that induces either two beliefs (if $(\cav u)(p_0) > u(p_0)$) or one belief (if $(\cav u)(p_0) = u(p_0)$).
+The sender is able to induce all and only distributions of beliefs whose mean is $p_0$ (`splits' of the prior).
+The sender's value at prior $p_0$ is $(\cav u)(p_0)$, where $\cav u$ is the concave envelope of $u$ (the smallest concave function that majorises $u$).
+The sender has an optimal policy that induces either two beliefs (if $(\cav u)(p_0) > u(p_0)$) or one belief (if $(\cav u)(p_0) = u(p_0)$).

-We shall see (\Cref{proposition:beliefs_persuasion}, \Cref{corollary:value_fn_limit}) that when the principal is patient or can provide information rapidly (in particular, when $r\sigma^2$ is low), the principal's value and information provision are close to those in the static persuasion benchmark.
+As we shall see, unconstrained persuasion typically provides a poor approximation to our sender's value and information provision, but the approximation is good if the graduality constraint is slack ($\widebar{\lambda}$ large).